-It contains two phenolic compounds, magnolol and onochiol, which, in addition to being an effective anti-inflammatory, antimicrobial, and antioxidant agents, constitute a valid aid in reducing the states associated with psychophysical stress (anxiety, panic, and insomnia).
+It contains two phenolic compounds, magnolol and onochiol, which, in addition to being an effective anti-inflammatory, antimicrobial, and antioxidant agent, constitute a valid aid in reducing the states associated with psychophysical stress (anxiety, panic, and insomnia).

-To attract luck into your home you need to hang magnolia seed pods on every door or window.
+To attract luck into your home you need to hang its seed pods on every door or window.
 Blow the dust obtained by passing a handful of magnolia leaves on your shoes to the mortar, which is conducive to luck and wealth (first let them dry).

 In magic, you can use it to cast spells to strengthen passion, loyalty, luck, attract love, protect sentimental unions, promote emotional balance.